-Step 2-9: Adding Features and Tables to the Staging Database.
+Step 2-9: Adding Features and Tables to the Staging

+Database.
 This figure shows the tool fields for adding feature classes and tables to the Template Geodatabase.
-Select an "Input Dataset" with the fields you want to match to the Template Geodatabase3.
+Select an "Input Dataset" with the fields you want to match to the Template Geodatabase.
 The target dataset in each step defaults to the step's respective staging database layer or table.

 - In the panel, select the Input Dataset that contains your data (e.g., a shapefile, a feature class, or table).
-This example uses a feature class called "Management Area" from a file geodatabase. - Next, the Target Dataset should be set to the staging template layer you are importing, in this case "Management Area_Staging." - Ideally, the data fields in your data source are the same fields provided in the Template Geodatabase schema and thus should automatically match.
+This example uses a feature class called "Management Area" from a file geodatabase. - Next, the Target Dataset should be set to the staging template layer you are importing, in this case "Management Area\Staging." - Ideally, the data fields in your data source are the same fields provided in the Template Geodatabase schema and thus should automatically match.
 However, if the data fields in your data source do not exactly match the Template Geodatabase, then you will need to set the Schema Type to "Use the Field Map to reconcile schema differences." - Select an unmatched field on the left (e.g., "OwnerType" highlighted in red).
-On the righthand side, click the "Source" tab and "Add New Source" and scroll down the list to select the appropriate matching field from your data source (e.g., Owner).
+On the righthand side, click the "Source" tab and "Add New S hand side, click the "Source" tab and "Add New Source" and scroll down the list to select the appropriate matching field from your data source (e.g., Owner).
 Alternatively, if you do not have a matching field, you can remove the field in red by clicking on the red "X" that appears when hovering over the field.
 For your convenience, internal database fields like "ValidationLevel" have already been removed in default settings.

-3 For detailed information on all fields in the template, refer to the Schema Guidance document on the Database web interface under "Downloads."
+&lt;sup>3 For detailed information on all fields in the template, refer to the Schema Guidance document on the Database web interface under "Downloads."